byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<sgp\_>** all right everyone, meeting time!
 **\<sarang>** hi
 **\<sgp\_>** 0.
 Introduction
-**\<sgp\_>** We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp\_>** We would like to welcome everyone to this ByteRub Community Meeting!
 **\<sgp\_>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/288
-**\<sgp\_>** Monero Community meetings are a discussion place for anything going on in the Monero Community, including other Monero workgroups.
+**\<sgp\_>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
-Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/Monero-Meetings
+Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_>** 1.
 Greetings
 **\<rehrar>** yo yo
 **\<el00ruobuob>** Hi!